sudowoodo200/impulse-core/README.md

 ### Tutorial

-A quick tutorial can be found at `tutorial/tutorial.ipynb`.
+Apologies for the lack of docs for now.
+Still drafting it.
+In its place, a quick tutorial can be found at `tutorial/tutorial.ipynb`.
 To get started, use the following to boot up a virtual env with a local mongo-db instance.

 ```bash
 make tutorial